xyd945/xyd945/README.md

 About me:

-- 🍳 I’m currently cooking on [detrip.travel](https://detrip.travel), a not for profit project that build public goods for travelers.
+- 🍳 I’m currently cooking on [detrip.travel](https://detrip.travel), a not for profit project that builds public goods for travelers.
 - ㊫ I’m currently learning AI agent, MCP, crypto trading, typescript/javascript, solidity
 - 👯 I’m looking to collaborate on the ideas that can change the world, either as an angle investor or builder.
 - 🧳 I’m planning my next adventure on earth.